-Because many pet parents are interested in natural remedies for pancreatic cancer in cats, we are excited to tell you about PIPTOPET!
-This remedy has been specially designed to help boost the immune system in your cat to fight and prevent recurrences of cancer.
+Because many pet parents are interested in natural products for pancreatic cancer in cats, we are excited to tell you about PIPTOPET!
+This product has been specially designed to help boost the immune system in your cat to provide him support a good health during his fighting against CANCER and recurrences of cancer.

-Whether you choose to use it on its own or with other treatments, you can be sure that it is safe and effective, even for long-term use!
+Whether you choose to use it on its own or with other treatments, you can be sure that you can use it even for long-term use!